FG, NNPCL, Dangote plan changes in petrol lifting — Investigation

 By Udeme Akpan, Obas Esiedesa & Ediri Ejoh

-PLANS have been reached and advanced by the federal government, Nigerian National Petroleum Company Limited, NNPCL and Dangote Refinery; to make far-reaching changes in Nigeria’s process of lifting and distribution of petrol.
+Plans have reached an advanced stage by the Federal Government, Nigerian National Petroleum Company Limited, NNPCL, and Dangote Refinery for far-reaching changes in the process of lifting and distribution of petrol in the country.

-Under the current arrangement, the NNPCL allocates crude oil for refining and also undertakes the distribution of petrol to different parts of the nation directly and through the oil marketers and depot owners.
+Under the current arrangement, the NNPCL allocates crude oil for refining and also undertake distribution of petrol to different parts of the nation directly and through the oil marketers and depot owners.

-This arrangement enables the NNPCL to subsidise the product, whose price remains high, due mainly to the low value of the Naira, currently hovering at N1, 600/$ at the unofficial market.
+This arrangement enables the NNPCL to subsidise the product, which price remains high, due mainly to the low value of the Naira, currently hovering at N1, 600/$ at the unofficial market.

 This would open up the space for oil marketers and depot owners to conclude arrangements with the management of the 650,000 bpd refinery and lift petrol directly from the facility.